4 Hyperparameter Optimization

 4.4.2 Defining Search Spaces with ps

 As we have seen, to_tune() is a helper function that creates a parameter set that will go on to be used by tune(), ti(), or auto_tuner() during the tuning process.
 However, there will be use cases where you will need to create a parameter set manually using ps().
-This function takes named arguments of class Param, which can be created using the sugar functions in Table 4.3.
+This function takes named arguments of class Domain, which can be created using the sugar functions in Table 4.3.

 Constructor Description Underlying Class